- Home

 Ellene Cudd, Youth Librarian

-This area of the Main Library is located on the first floor and houses all of our children's books from beginning readers through middle school.
-Here you will find knowledgeable staff ready to answer any of your questions.
+Located on the first floor, this area houses our children's collection from beginning readers through middle school.
+Here you will find knowledgeable staff ready to answer your questions.

 Although not a primary space for programming, craft activities are sometimes conducted in this area.
-You will also find our storyroom, which is where the majority of storytimes and youth programs are hosted.
+You will also find our storyroom, which is where the majority of programming is hosted.
 This room is filled with wall-to-wall murals to promote children's literature and is a great space for kids, parents, and staff to interact together in events.

 Andrea Compton, Youth Librarian

-This is one of the bustling areas of the South Branch Library for patrons and staff.
-This area is used for most storytime programming conducted by staff, as well as some special events hosted by outside groups that don't need to be contained within a room.
-When not in use for programming, this is a great seating area for patrons and guests.
-Comfortable lounge furniture can be found around the outside perimeter and youth can be seen sitting in the open space reading books, playing with busy bag activities, having fun on our light board, putting puzzles together, and playing on our AWE Early Literacy stations that offer educational gaming opportunities across a variety of subjects.
+This is one of the bustling areas of the library, used for most storytime programming and special events that don't need to be contained within a room.
+When not in use for programming, this is a great seating area for the public.
+Comfortable lounge furniture can be found and youth can be seen sitting in the open space reading books, playing with busy bag activities, having fun on our light board, putting puzzles together, and playing on our AWE Early Literacy stations that offer educational gaming opportunities across a variety of subjects.

 This area is not available to be rented out for outside groups, but appears as a facility listing as it's a place in the library that is utilized for library programs.
 It's surrounded by the children's collection at the library, housing materials for beginner readers through middle school.
 It's also located in view of the children's play area located inside the Mall of Abilene, so parents are able to monitor their children whether they're inside the library or at the play area.